-- 1. Examine command output, debug logs, and system logs for a more detailed message on the error (see "Using Debug Logs" on page 356). - 2.
-Verify that pbx_exchange and nbemm are running. - 3.
-Run the tpconfig -d or vmquery -a command to verify that the EMM server is actively running and accepting new connections.
+Examine command output, debug logs, and system logs for a more detailed message on the error.

+- Verify that pbx_exchange and nbemm are running. - Run the tpconfig -d or vmquery -a command to verify that the EMM server is actively running and that it accepts new connections.